Programs & Services

 OPTIONS’ ability to help clients is enhanced by a part-time Education Coordinator who provides in-depth educational assessments of NCS program participants.
 Her work has helped identify learning disabilities and the coping mechanisms clients use to mask them.
 The Coordinator works with clients’ counselors to develop and implement individualized education plans that help them overcome barriers to employment.

-In fiscal year 2008, OPTIONS provided training to 172 homeless and formerly homeless individuals, 59 of whom secured permanent employment, while 68 remained in the OPTIONS program and 45 went on to further educational and vocational training.
+In the last year (April 2012 to April 2013) , OPTIONS provided services to 120 homeless and formerly homeless individuals and young adults, 36 of whom secured permanent employment, while 115 received individual Vocational Rehabilitation Services.
 NCS takes great pride in its job placement and retention rates—a tremendous success when working with chronically homeless individuals, who face extensive barriers to employment.
+In addition to individual counseling sessions, OPTIONS also provides computer classes, on-site skills training programs, employment readiness workshops, a variety of assessments, job coaching, individual tutoring and an array of educational classes.
 For information on OPTIONS educational and vocational training programs, please contact Rebecca Marriott at email@example.com or call (917) 477-2210.

 Along with direct service programming, NCS has a well integrated research